Tax Guide for Film and Television

 Register with CDTFA

-Online Registration – Register with us online for your seller's permit, or add a business location to an existing account.
+Online Registration—Register with us online for your seller's permit or add a business location to an existing account.

 Filing and Payment

-Tax Return Filing Deadlines – Find your filing due dates.
+Tax Return Filing Deadlines—Find your filing due dates.

-Online Payment Options – Make payments online for tax and fee programs.
+Online Payment Options—Make payments online for tax and fee programs.

-Notice of Business Change – Keep your information current by using this form to notify us of any business changes.
+Notice of Business Change—Keep your information current by using this form to notify us of any business changes.

-Film & Television Tax Credit Program
+Film and Television Tax Credit Program

-How to contact CFC:
+How to contact the CFC:

-- Phone: 1-323-860-2960, extension 110
+- Telephone: 1-323-860-2960, extension 110

-- Website: http://film.ca.gov/tax-credit/
+- Website: www.film.ca.gov/tax-credit

 - Mail: